Best Of15 min read

 Lunacy

-Lunacy is completely free.
-That's the headline, and it's a good one.
-Built by Icons8, it runs natively on Windows (Mac and Linux too), opens Sketch files, and includes a substantial built-in asset library of over 200,000 icons, photos, and illustrations.
-Don't expect Figma-level collaboration — but for solo offline design work, it's genuinely hard to beat at zero dollars.
+Lunacy is free.
+That's the headline.
+Built by Icons8, it runs on Windows (plus Mac and Linux), opens Sketch files, and includes 200,000+ icons, photos, and illustrations built in.
+Don't expect Figma-level collaboration — but for solo offline work, it's tough to beat at zero cost.

 Key Features:

-• Full vector design with Sketch file compatibility
+• Full vector design with Sketch file support

 • AI tools: background removal, image upscaling, avatar generation